Hidden order and multipolar exchange striction in a correlated f-electron system: Results

 where $O_K^Q(\vR_0)$ and $O_K^Q(\vR_0+\vR)$ are the real spherical tensor operators\cite{Santini2009} for $J=$3/2 of rank $K=$1, 2, or 3, $-K \le Q \le K$, acting on the site $\vR_0$ and $\vR_0+\vR$, respectively, $V_{KK'}^{QQ'}(\vR)$ is the SEI that couples them; due to the translational invariance, $V_{KK'}^{QQ'}$ depends only on the intersite lattice vector $\vR$.

 We employed the FT-HI approach~\cite{Pourovskii2016} to evaluate all interactions $V_{KK'}^{QQ'}(\vR)$ from the converged DFT+HubI NpO$_2$ electronic structure for several first Np coordination shells.
 Only nearest-neighbor (NN) SEIs are significant, with longer distance ones being more than an order of magnitude smaller.
+All SEIs $V_{KK'}^{QQ'}(\vR)$ for a given bond $\vR$ form a matrix, designated below as the SEI matrix, with the rows and columns labeled by the moments $KQ$ and $K'Q'$ on the sites $\vR_0$ and $\vR_0+\vR$, respectively.
 The NN SEI matrix $\hat{V}(\vR)$ is graphically represented in Fig.~\ref{fig1}b (see also Supplementary Table~II) using a local coordinate system with the quantization axis $z||\vR$ .
 This $15\times 15$ matrix is of a block-diagonal form, since the interactions between time-even and time-odd moments are zero by symmetry.
 It can thus be separated into the dipole-dipole (DD), quadrupole-quadrupole (QQ), octupole-octupole (OO), and dipole-octupole (DO) blocks.
 In spite of this simplification, the SEI matrix $\hat{V}$ can in principle contain 70 distinct elements.
 The number of distinct non-zero matrix elements in $\hat{V}$, while reduced by the cubic symmetry to 38, remains rather large.

 Our calculations predict the largest values for the diagonal DD $x-x$ (AF, 1.6~meV) SEI.
 However, the off-diagonal OO $xyz$ to $y(x^2-3y^3)$ (ferro, -1.5 meV) and DO $z$ to $z^3$ (AF, 0.95~meV) couplings are of about the same magnitude as the DD $x-x$ one.
 Overall, the calculated $\hat{V}$ matrix shown in Fig.~\ref{fig1}b features many non-negligible DD, OO, and DO interactions of a comparable magnitude.
 The QQ interactions are weaker reflecting the secondary nature of the quadupole order.
 Our calculations thus predict a complex and frustrated SE in NpO$_2$, which may give rise to multiple competing time-odd orders.
 Therefore, as has been previously noted \cite{Magnani2008,Santini2009}, extracting a full SE Hamiltonian of NpO$_2$ from experimental (e.~g., INS) data is virtually impossible due to a large number of parameters entering into the fit of an excitation spectra.
 The same difficulty is encountered by {\it ab initio} approaches based on total energy calculations for symmetry broken phases\cite{Suzuki_oppeneer2010npo2,Suzuki_oppeneerAnO22013,Pi2014}, which require a large number of very precises calculations to extract multiple non-negligible matrix elements of $\hat{V}$, with the magnitude of 0.5~meV and above.
 Within the present framework all interactions are extracted from a single {\it ab initio} calculation for paramagnetic NpO$_2$.